WorkTime – employee monitoring software

 On social media, employers are advised to be mindful of employees’ rights to privacy.
 Law 25,326 of the Personal Data Protection Act requires the consent of any person whose personal informations accessed.
 For instance, if the employer accesses an employee’s social network account without permission, it could violate their privacy rights.

 Suppose there is a need to monitor employee social media activities.
-In that case, the employer should clearly explain the reasons behind it (by a written document) before the monitoring process.
+In that case, the employer should clearly explain its reasons (by a written document) before the monitoring process.

-Collected data should not be used for any purpose other than that for which the information has been provided.
+Collected data should not be used for any purpose other than the information has been provided.

 4. Is it legal to monitor screen contents and keystrokes?